Area 1: External Drivers of Change

 Turck, J.A. and Thompson, V.D.
 2019.
 Human-Environmental Dynamics of the Georgia Coast.
 In: Reeder-Myers, L., Turck, J. and Rick, T. (editors).
 The Archaeology of Human-Environmental Dynamics on the North American Atlantic Coast.
 University Press of Florida, Gainesville, GL.

 Napora, K. 2021.
 Refining cultural and environmental temporalities at the late Archaic-early woodland transition along the Georgia coast, UGA.
 Ph.D.
 Dissertation.
-University of Georgia.
+University of Georgia, Athens, GA.
+211 pages.

 Bailey, M. and Heynen, N. 2020.
 Sweet (and sticky) redemption.
 In: Scalawag Magazine.